hydraulic-institute/edb/source/06_section-VI/04_pump-principles.md

 -----
 title: Pump Principles
-date:  June 18th, 2019
+date:  June 28th, 2019
-description: Overview of specific speed, suction specific speed, and affinity rules.
+description: Overview of specific speed, suction specific speed, other pump principles.
 -----

 # Pump Principles

 ## Impeller Specific Speed

-**Impeller specific speed** is an index of pump performance at the pump’s best efficiency point (BEP) rate of flow, with the maximum diameter impeller, and at a given rotative speed.
+**Impeller specific speed** is an index of pump performance at the pump’s best efficiency point (BEP) rate of flow, with the maximum diameter impeller, and at a given rotational speed.
 Specific speed is expressed by the following equation:

 =+=
 [units = us]